 R. Douglas Cope Associate Professor of History.
 Specializations: Colonial Mexican history; Comparative history of the Americas; Native American peoples of Latin America.

-James Green Professor of History and Brazilian Studies.
+James Green Carlos Manuel de Cespedes Professor of Modern Latin American History and Portuguese and Brazilian Studies, Director of the Brazil Initiative.
 Specializations: Modern Brazil; modern Latin America; gender and sexuality in Latin America.

-Amy Remensnyder Associate Professor of History.
+Amy Remensnyder Professor of History.
 Specializations: Cultural and religious history of medieval Europe.

-Kay Dian Kriz Chair and Professor of History of Art and Architecture.
+Kay Dian Kriz Professor Emerita of History of Art and Architecture.
 Specializations: 18th & 19th-century visual culture in the Caribbean.

 Joshua Taub Assistant Vice President for International Advancement.

-Claudia Elliott Lecturer and Associate Director of the International Relations Program.
+Claudia Elliott Associate Director of the International Relations Program, Senior Lecturer in International Studies, Faculty Fellow.
 Specializations: Theory of democracy and democratization, electoral reform, comparative democratization, political representation, Latin America, Venezuela, Mexico.